Ruining0916/ruining0916.github.io/_pages/about.md

-Find it boring to read all "Academic" staff, I am good at emotion problems, and I enjoy chatting with people with a cup of coffee ☕️.
-I love sunshine, wind and birds singing at my window every night.
+Find it boring to read all "Academic" staff?
+I am good at solving emotion problems, and I enjoy chatting with people with a cup of coffee ☕️.
+I love sunshine, wind and birds singing at my window every morning.
 Besides that, I can play the piano, violin and Ukulele.
-If we can be friends in the further, I am more than excited about your stories. ☀️
+If we can be friends in the further, I am more than excited about your stories. ☀️ss